Europa League outright winner odds

 The Villains could end up looking at their Europa League qualification as a blessing in disguise, as they have a great chance of winning the competition, hence why they are the favourites with the bookies.

-After a slow start to the season, the Villains have used the Europa League as a way back to form, winning both of their opening matches in the competition.
+After a slow start to the season, the Villains have used the Europa League as a way back to form, winning both of their opening matches in the competition before succumbing to a shock defeat at the hands of Go Ahead Eagles on Matchday three.

-Like Aston Villa, Porto have also won both of their matches in the Europa League so far this season, and the Portuguese giants are eyeing more European glory after winning this competition in 2003 and 2011.
+Like Aston Villa, Porto also won both of their matches in the Europa League so far this season, before falling to a surprise defeat in their third.

 With qualification to the knockout stages almost a certainty at this point, how deep they go will depend a lot on who they draw from here on out.